EYES WIDE SHUT ANALYSIS - PART THREE

 The crossfade of Bill exiting Marion's residence has him entering a street scene which isn't a view from the set, the streets being open ended rather than closed, but we have an impression of it being the set with the various awnings that echo those of the set.
 To the left we see a Natural Foods place and further down on a corner a grocery with a large overhanging green awning.
 We hear a siren.
 This is 3rd and Sullivan.

 Gayle, at Victor's party, had said she'd half of 5th Avenue in her eye when Bill helped her with a clean handkerchief.
-Bill is now going to get a taste of the same via all the signs in the street, a veritable flood of symbols assuming meaning via their foreshadowing and relationship to the events he'll experience that night and the next.
+Bill is now going to get a taste of the same via a veritable flood of symbols assuming meaning via their foreshadowing and relationship to the events he'll experience that night and the next.

 165 MS Bill walking down the street past Conchita's Mexican Cafe.
 (45:34)